alixlam/fmristroke/docs/outputs.rst

 The :abbr:`BOLD (blood-oxygen level dependent)` signal measured with fMRI is a mixture of fluctuations of both neuronal and non-neuronal origin.
 Neuronal signals are measured indirectly as changes in the local concentration of oxygenated hemoglobin.
-Non-neuronal fluctuations in fMRI data may appear as a result of head motion, scanner noise, physiological fluctuations (related to cardiac or respiratory effects) or lesions in stroke patients.
+Non-neuronal fluctuations in fMRI data may appear as a result of not only motion, scanner noise, physiological fluctuations (related to cardiac or respiratory effects) but also lesion specific artefacts.

 *Confounds* (or nuisance regressors) are variables representing fluctuations with a potential non-neuronal origin.
 Such non-neuronal fluctuations may drive spurious results in fMRI data analysis, especially in functional connectivity analyses.
-It is possible to minimize confounding effects of non-neuronal signals by including them as nuisance regressors and regressing them out from the fMRI data - a procedure known as *denoising*.
+To minimize those confounding effects of non-neuronal signals we can include them as nuisance regressors and regress them out from the fMRI data also known as *denoising*.
 There is currently no consensus on an optimal denoising strategy in the fMRI community.
 Rather, different strategies have been proposed, which achieve different compromises between how much of the non-neuronal fluctuations are effectively removed, and how much of neuronal fluctuations are damaged in the process.
 The *fMRIPrep* pipeline generates a large array of possible confounds and the *fMRIStoke* pipeline adds to these confounds some lesion specific ones refer to [Yourganov2017]_ for more details.

-Confounding variables calculated in *fMRIStroke* are stored separately for each subject, session and run in :abbr:`TSV (tab-separated value)` files - one column for each confound variable.
-The file includes the gneneral confounds obtained by fMRIPrep and the lesion specific ones computed with fMRIStroke.
-Such tabular files may include over 100 columns of potential confound regressors.

 .. danger::
+   Similarly to fmriprep computed confounds:
    Do not include all columns of ``~_desc-confounds_timeseries.tsv`` table into your design matrix or denoising procedure.
    Filter the table first, to include only the confounds (or components thereof) you want to remove from your fMRI signal.
-   The choice of confounding variables may depend on the analysis you want to perform, and may be not straightforward as no gold standard procedure exists.
+   The choice of confounding variables depends on the analysis you want to perform and the data you have, it may be not straightforward as no gold standard procedure exists.

 Confound regressors description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Refer to `fmrirep doc
-    <https://fmriprep.org/en/stable/outputs.html#confounds>`__ for more details about confounds and confounds regression.
+Refer to `fmrirep doc <https://fmriprep.org/en/stable/outputs.html#confounds>`_ for more details about confounds and confounds regression.

-**ICA confounds**.
+**ICLesion confounds**.
-:abbr:`ICA (Independant components Based Noise Correction)` is a :abbr:`ICA (Independant component analysis)`,
+:abbr:`ICLesion analysis (Independant Components Analysis based Lesion Noise Correction)` is a :abbr:`ICA (Independant component analysis)`,
-hence component-based, noise identification method.
+based noise identification method.
 In the method, independant components are calculated on the bold signal and components that overlap with an :abbr:`ROI (Region of Interest)`
 that is unlikely to include signal related to neuronal activity, such as :abbr:`Lesion` masks are identified as potential noise component.
 Signals extracted from ICA components can be further regressed out from the fMRI data with a